-Preparation for the Appraisal Review Meeting
+8. Preparation for the Appraisal Review Meeting

-Identification of the Appraiser
+8.1 Identification of the Appraiser

-The CEO/Principal will be appraised by small group of nominated Directors, and or advised by any relevant external educational adviser appointed by the Board of Directors.
-The CEO/Principal's objectives will be set by the nominated Directors after consultation with the appointed educational adviser.
+The CEO/Principal will be appraised by small group of nominated Directors.
+The CEO/Principal's objectives will also be set by the nominated Directors.

 The CEO/Principal will determine the appraisers for other members of staff.
 The appraiser should normally have line management responsibilities for the employee whose performance they are reviewing.